Legend of Proserpina by Dante Gabriel Rossetti

-Even though there was a spark between her and Rossetti, the situation just wasn’t right for them: Rossetti was already involved with Elizabeth Siddal, and Morris was a better provider for Jane.
+Even though there was a spark between her and Rossetti, the situation just wasn’t right for them: Rossetti was already involved with Elizabeth Siddal and Morris was a better provider for Jane.
 Coming from a working-class background, she would have been a servant girl.
-But with the help of her husband, she was educated to be an upper-class lady.
-A few years after Siddal’s death, Jane and Rossetti rekindled their relationship and she started sitting for the artist.
+But with the help of her husband, she received proper education and aspired to the status of an upper-class lady.
+A few years after Siddal’s death, Jane and Rossetti rekindled their relationship, and she started sitting for the artist.
 Their affair wasn’t much of a secret, even to Jane’s husband.

-Legend of Proserpine
+Legend of Proserpina

-History of the painting
+History of the Painting

-“The conception of the figure is connected with the legend by which Proserpine was permitted to spend one half the year in the upper light….Proserpine looks yearningly towards the momentary light which strikes into her shadowy palace, and the clinging ivy which strays over the wall further suggests the feeling of memory”.
+The conception of the figure is connected with the legend by which Proserpina was permitted to spend one half the year in the upper light… Proserpina looks yearningly towards the momentary light which strikes into her shadowy palace, and the clinging ivy which strays over the wall further suggests the feeling of memory.

-In many ways, this image of Proserpine summed up Rossetti’s view of Jane Morris as a goddess bound to a husband from whom she was only occasionally released to joy and light.
-The incense burner on the left denotes a goddess; the pomegranate, Christian symbol of life after death, symbolizes her captivity.
+In many ways, this image of Proserpina summed up Rossetti’s view of Jane Morris as a goddess bound to a husband from whom she was only occasionally released to joy and light.
+The incense burner on the left denotes a goddess; the pomegranate, a Christian symbol of life after death, symbolizes her captivity.